Big Run State Park

-Big Run State Park is a public recreation area located at the northern end of the Savage River Reservoir, an impoundment of the Savage River, in Garrett County, Maryland.
-The state park occupies 300 acre in Savage River State Forest and encompasses the confluence of Monroe Run and Big Run.
+Big Run State Park is a Maryland state park located at the northern end of the Savage River Reservoir, an impoundment of the Savage River, in Garrett County, Maryland.
+The park occupies 300 acre in Savage River State Forest and encompasses the confluence of Monroe Run and Big Run.
 Park activities include boating, fishing, hiking, picknicking, and camping.

 History

 The park originated as the 50 acre Big Run Recreation Area, one of several Maryland areas that were developed by the Civilian Conservation Corps in the 1930s.
 In 1952, the Maryland State Planning Commission recommended that the "lightly used" recreation area be expanded to take advantage of its location on the reservoir that had been newly created on the Savage River.